MbaliMabaso/Work-Satisfaction-Analysis/README.md

 ## 📊 Analysis Summary
 This project analyzes employee job satisfaction using survey data from Kaggle.com.
-The aim was to identify key predictors and assess their impact on job satisfaction, providing actionable insights for organizations to improve employee well-being and productivity.
+The aim was to identify key predictors and assess their impact on job satisfaction, providing actionable insights for organizations to improve employee satisfaction.
-Main findings include:

 - **Key Findings:**
 - The regression model explained 23% of  the variance in work satisfaction.